 New phases of matter in topological semimetals

 Field-induced phases, such as the fractional quantum Hall effect, have long driven both theoretical and experimental advances in condensed matter.
-We recently discovered that the Weyl semimetal TaAs enters a gapped state above 70 Tesla at low temperatures.
+We recently discovered that the Weyl semimetal TaAs enters a gapped state above 80 Tesla at low temperatures.
 This provides the first opportunity to study correlated electron physics embedded in the topological bandstructure of a Weyl semimetal.
-We have developed a unique method for measuring the elastic moduli of a material in magnetic fields up to 100 Tesla, and are using this technique to investigate whether this high-field phase breaks any symmetries, what those broken symmetries are, and to explore the dynamics of the phase transition.
+We have developed a unique method for measuring the sound velocity of a material in magnetic fields up to 100 Tesla, and are using this technique to investigate whether this high-field phase breaks any symmetries, what those broken symmetries are, and to explore the dynamics of the phase transition.

 Broken symmetry in high-temperature superconductors

 The cuprate high-Tc superconductors are famous for their superconducting transition temperatures above 100 Kelvin, but are even more interesting from a fundamental physics standpoint because they can simultaneously exhibit superconductivity, magnetism, and charge order.
 This `intertwining’ of orders may be fundamental to the high-Tc superconductivity itself, and/or it may be a symptom of the strongly correlated metallic state out of which they evolve.
 We recently showed that these orders terminate near optimal doping in a quantum critical point , and that at least one of the broken symmetries—broken rotational symmetry—is fundamentally connected to the Fermi surface .
 We are currently developing new methods for measuring Fermi surface geometry in extremely high magnetic fields, and will use this to determine how the Fermi surface evolves out of the `pseudogap’ phase—where many orders are intertwined—into the Fermi liquid side of the phase diagram where the physics is relatively well understood.

 Ultrasonic signatures of broken symmetries and topological phases